robertzhidealx/cs466-project/README.md

   functions to serve the web frontend and the CLI frontend, including functions related to info retrieval and those related to web crawling.

-- We allow search pages based on their title, author, and preview text (which is part of the main body text), and additionally select whether to remove stopwords, stem words, compute term weights using IDF, TF-IDF, or Boolean, compute similarity using cosine, jaccard, dice, or overlap, which relative
+- We allow search pages based on their title, author, and body text (which is part of the main body text), and additionally select whether to remove stopwords, stem words, compute term weights using IDF, TF-IDF, or Boolean, compute similarity using cosine, jaccard, dice, or overlap, which relative